 The studies indicated that that the ability to perform such effortful restructuring in memory, and thereby prevent potentially distracting thoughts from undermining performance, is a characteristic of mentally tough individuals.

-This has a number of practical implications for those involved in organisation and people development as well as in business development.
-If developing the so called resilient and agile organisation is so important, and it is, then understanding the cognitive underpinning to mental toughness has a significant role to play in achieving this.
+This has a number of practical implications for those involved in the organisation and people development as well as in business development.
+If developing the so-called resilient and agile organization is so important, and it is, then understanding the cognitive underpinning of mental toughness has a significant role to play in achieving this.

 Interested in learning more about Mental Toughness and the MTQ Measures